ds5110/git-intro/README.md

 # git-intro

+* this is a list
+* another element in the list

 Guidelines for creating a reproducible data-science pipeline.

 DS 5110 assignments must be reproducible from the command-line -- Jupyter notebooks are not allowed.